-- 62. The number of voters on the suspense list, which had become a growing source of embarrassment for the State, has shrunk dramatically since September 2015.
-This is due in part to the fact that the State removed large numbers of registrants from the suspense list altogether and canceled their registrations pursuant to a new administrative rule. - 63.
+- 54. The number of voters on the suspense list, which had become a growing source of embarrassment for the State, has shrunk dramatically since September 2015.
+This is due in part to the fact that the State removed large numbers of registrants from the suspense list altogether and canceled their registrations pursuant to a new administrative rule. - 55.
 On June 25, 2015, Defendant Secretary Kobach proposed an administrative rule that would become Kan.
 Admin.
 Regs. § 7-23-15.
-This rule provided that, if an applicant fails to provide "satisfactory evidence of United States citizenship" within 90 days of receipt of the incomplete application, then the "application shall be deemed insufficient . . . and the voter registration application [shall be] canceled." - 64.
+This rule provided that, if an applicant fails to provide "satisfactory evidence of United States citizenship" within 90 days of receipt of the incomplete application, then the "application shall be deemed insufficient . . . and the voter registration application [shall be] canceled." - 56.
 The 90-day purge rule went into effect on October 2, 2015.
 Id.
-Upon information and belief, more than 12,000 individuals who were on the suspense list due to purported failure to submit documentary proof of citizenship have now been purged from the voter registration system, including Individual Plaintiffs Ortiz, Bucci, Stricker, and Boynton.
+Upon information and belief, more than 12,000 individuals who were on the suspense list due to purported failure to submit documentary proof of citizenship have now been purged from the voter registration system, including Plaintiffs Ortiz, Bucci, Stricker, and Boynton. - 57.
+On November 20, 2015, Plaintiffs Fish, Ortiz, Bucci, Stricker, and Boynton, through their counsel, sent a letter to Defendant Secretary of State Kobach notifying him of the legal violations described in this Complaint.
+The letter advised Defendant Secretary Kobach that Plaintiffs were prepared to initiate litigation if these violations were not remedied within 90 days of the date of the letter.
+A copy of the notice letter is annexed hereto as Exhibit A. Ninety days have now passed, and Defendant Kobach has not responded to the letter, much less corrected the violations.

-- 65. On November 20, 2015, Individual Plaintiffs Fish, Ortiz, Bucci, Stricker, and Boynton, through their counsel, sent a letter to Defendant Secretary of State Kobach notifying him of the legal violations described in this Complaint.
-The letter advised Defendant Secretary Kobach that the Individual Plaintiffs were prepared to initiate litigation if these violations were not remedied within 90 days of the date of the letter.
-A copy of this notice letter is annexed hereto as Exhibit A. On December 17, 2015, the Kansas League, through its counsel, sent a similar letter to Defendant Secretary of State Kobach notifying him of the same legal violations.
-A copy of the second notice letter is annexed hereto as Exhibit B. More than ninety days have passed, and Defendant Kobach has not responded to either letter, much less corrected the violations. - 66.
-As of December 22, 2015, there were more than 14,000 voters on the suspense list due to purported failure to provide documentary proof of citizenship.
+58. As of December 22, 2015, there are more than 14,000 voters on the suspense list due to purported failure to provide documentary proof of citizenship.
 This pool of voters remains disproportionately young (more than 44%) and unaffiliated (more than 53%).